Breaking News | ASUU urges FG to take out IPPIS as condition to call off strike

 “But, in furtherance of the attack on ASUU, the Accountant-General of the Federation (AGF) has illegally seized all the deducted union check-off dues of our members in the last nine months.

-“So, government should release all what is due ASUU members and the union without the conditionality of IPPIS.
+“So, the government should release all that is due ASUU members and the union without the conditionality of IPPIS.

-“That would enable us conclude on the outstanding five demands including revitalisation, EAA, renegotiation of the 2009 Agreement, inauguration of the Visitation Panels.
+“That would enable us to conclude on the outstanding five demands including revitalisation, EAA, renegotiation of the 2009 Agreement, the inauguration of the Visitation Panels.

 “Others are proliferation of state universities and governance issues in them of the Union to pave way for the quick resolution of the lingering crisis.

-“It is government that is prolonging the matter, not ASUU,” he added.
+“It is a government that is prolonging the matter, not ASUU,” he added.

 Comments